hechoendrupal/drupal-console-book/en/chains/what-is-a-chain-command.md

 # What is a chain command

-A `chain` command help you to automate command execution, allowing you to define an external YAML file containing the definition name, option and arguments of several commands and execute that list based on the sequence defined in the file.
+A `chain` command is a custom command that help you automate multiple command execution, allowing you to define and read an external YAML file containing the definition name, options and arguments of multiple commands and execute that list based on the sequence defined in the file.

 ## Chain command features: